 During the first “phase” of the pandemic, around Spring 2020 following the first lifting of lockdown in many countries, brands made moves to expand their online presence, marketing to consumers through various channels, and improving their online shopping experience through wider assortments and tailored purchase suggestions.

 But then came the second phase, during which many countries lifted lockdown restrictions and stores opened up, albeit for a brief period of time.
 This phase led to a somewhat rushed mix of digital solutions drawn from ecommerce and traditional in-store shopping.
-While this technology largely existed pre-Covid, the preponderance among brands and retailers increased throughout the pandemic.
-For instance, more brands integrated RFID chips into their products to easily track sales and better manage stock and assortment.
-Another example is assisted shopping, in which other brands incorporated virtual salespeople into the experience.
+While this technology largely existed pre-Covid, the preponderance among brands and retailers increased throughout the pandemic, with examples such as:

 A more consumer-centric fashion industry

 Evidently, there has been a noticeable shift to consumer convenience.
 There exists such a plurality of brands that consumers have no issue skipping around until they find the most streamlined, accessible, and enjoyable experience before making purchases.
 Consumers now demand better service, whether it be ethical values, quality of clothing, visual aesthetic of the platform itself, or more personalized interactions.
 This is where brands need digital transformation to not only keep up with the times, but to be proactive in their commerce strategies.